apparena/docs/docs/api/100-SpecialAPIcalls.rst

     projectId
         ``integer`` defines the project the newly created template points to.
 If the parentId is not equal to the templateId, the template points to the parent template, meaning that this will have no effect if a parent template is defined. version
-        ``string`` If a projectId is submitted, you can specify the version here lang
+        ``string`` if a projectId is submitted, you can specify the version here lang
-        .. include:: /partials/lang.rst
-    name
+        ``string`` sets the default language of the new template.
+This language must be present in the root project. name
         ``string`` defines the name of the new template public